r4stl1n/micro-hal/README.md

-# Spot Micro - Hal Edition
+# Micro Hal - Spot Micro bot Variation

 This take on the spot-micro attempts to pull pieces together from various different spot projects into one complete package.